MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-scale-out.md

 # Scaling out on multiple nodes

-Now that AKS Edge Essentials is installed on your primary machine, this article describes how you can scale out your cluster to additional machines to create a multi-node deployment.
-Note that scaling to additional nodes is an experimental feature.
+Now that AKS Edge Essentials is installed on your primary machine, this article describes how you can scale out your cluster to other secondary machines to create a multi-node deployment.
+> [!WARNING]
+> Scaling to additional nodes is an experimental feature.

 ## Prerequisites

 - Set up your [full Kubernetes](aks-edge-howto-multi-node-deployment.md) cluster.
-- Set up your additional machines as described in the [Set up machine](aks-edge-howto-setup-machine.md) article.
+- Set up your secondary machines as described in the [Set up machine](aks-edge-howto-setup-machine.md) article.
 You cannot mix different Kubernetes distributions in your cluster.
 If the cluster on your primary machine is running **k8s**, you must install the **k8s** msi on the secondary machines as well.

 ## 1. Get cluster configuration from your primary machine